Alishep98/NBA-API/README.md

 # NBA-API

-Why are we doing this?
+What is this for?

   The API is designed for users to be able to add and read NBA players to a database table along with some basic stats.
 It is intended as a way to interact with an information repository on players for recreational or analytical purposes.

-How I expected the challenge to go
+How I expected it to go

   I expected the creation of the MVP to go smoothly since it was something I had done independently already, but the writing of tests was something I thought may take more time and effort to get right.